Nissan Sentra: Third generation (B13; 1990)

 The sedan featured the fuel-injected 110-126 hp and 108 lbft 1.6-liter 16-valve 4-cylinder GA16DE engine.
 It came in the base model, E, XE, SE, and GXE.
 The GXE came with a power package such as power windows/locks/mirrors while the XE, SE, SE-R came with standard or optional sunroof and alloy wheels.
-Four-door models came with front motorized shoulder seat belts.
+In the United States, the four-door models came with front motorized shoulder seat belts, while the two-door models came with automatic front door-mounted 3-point seat belts.
 The short-lived three-door hatchback of the B12 Sentra was not replaced in this generation, and the sporting coupé version was replaced by the ovoid Nissan NX.

 For the 1992 model year (August 1991 – July 1992 production), a passenger's side vanity mirror and black body-side moldings became standard on the Sentra 2-door.
 The Value Option Package (air conditioning, cruise control, and a stereo system) was extended to SE models.
 The optional three-speed automatic in the E coupe was dropped and gained an optional 4-speed automatic, shared with other models.